Intensive Outpatient Program

-Through the generosity of Wounded Warrior Project®, all treatment is provided at no cost to IOP participants.
-Travel and housing are also provided at no cost to participants and select loved one.
+Through the generosity of Wounded Warrior Project® all treatment, travel, lodging and meals are provided at no cost to IOP participants and support people.

-The Intensive Outpatient Program (IOP) is a full-spectrum, three-week treatment program that connects veterans to individualized care for trauma-based disorders and injury.
+The Intensive Outpatient Program (IOP) is an integrative, three-week treatment program that provides evidence-based, individualized care to veterans with PTSD.

 As a member of Warrior Care Network™ (WCN), the Road Home Program at Rush has assembled a team of nationally recognized experts trained in military culture and skilled in the evaluation and treatment of trauma-based disorders and injury.

 The Intensive Outpatient Program begins with an individualized treatment plan.
 We target the driving factors behind the veteran’s specific experiences that caused physical, mental and emotional injury through group and individual psychotherapy and novel approaches to stress reduction, including physical fitness, wellness and mindfulness.